ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members (see {{update-pub-key}}).

 * OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{sec-group-rekeying}}).

-* OPT15: Optionally, specify if Clients must or should support any of the parameters defined as optional in this specification (see {{params}}).

 # Extensibility for Future COSE Algorithms # {#sec-future-cose-algs}